innogames/slack-bot/readme.md

 ![Screenshot](./docs/pull-request.png)

 **Extra Features:**
-For Bitbucket the bot is able to extract the current build status (e.g. from Jenkins/Bamboo etc) and show failed and running builds (fire reaction) as a reaction (circle arrow reaction).
+For Bitbucket, the bot is able to extract the current build status (e.g. from Jenkins/Bamboo etc) and show failed and running builds (fire reaction) as a reaction (circle arrow reaction).
 When the build is stable, the build reactions disappear.
 ![Screenshot](./docs/pull-request-build-status.png)

 ## Command Queue
 The `queue` command (with the alias `then`) is able to queue the given command, until the currently running command finished.

-Example following scenario: you have a build job (which might take some minutes) and a deploy job which relies of the build artifacts.
+Example following scenario: you have a build job (which might take some minutes) and a deploy job which relies on the build artifacts.
 Now you can do:
 - `trigger job Build feature1234` to start the Build job with given branch
 - `queue trigger job DeployBranch feature1234`
 - `queue reply Deployment is done!`